brooms/brooms.github.io/_posts/blog/2017-04-12-adventures_in_go.md

 Obviously the Java ecosystem is incredibly mature and we are spoilt for choices when it comes to build systems or dependency management tools.
 Typically, I tend to either use Maven or Gradle, both are exceptionally good at managing third party and transitive dependencies.

-Go, however, lacks a consistent model for dependency management and this is an area where the language ecosystem is let down.
+Go, however, lacks a consistent model for dependency management and this is an area where the language ecosystem lets us down.
 Dependency management in Go is just not good... at the moment.
 The community is working on a new dependency management tool called `dep`, which will be the official dependency management tool.
 As they state on the [wiki](https://github.com/golang/go/wiki/PackageManagementTools), the dep tool is currently being implemented, in pre-alpha state and should be used with caution as "Lots of functionality is knowingly missing or broken".

 For now, you can either use a third-party tool or the existing [`godep`](https://github.com/tools/godep) tool.
 This tool works by specifying third-party dependencies within a Godeps json file, then by retrieving these dependencies from Github.
 It sucks.
 To be honest, I'm very uncomfortable about retrieving production ready third-party dependencies by using `git clone` on a revision tag and to-date have been extremely careful in how I have been retrieving dependencies.